aamazeen/ThesisProject/README.md

 Ensure that you are in the main directory and run the following:

-_This must be done before you can run the application if you are not using the included venv._
+_This must be done before you can run the application._

 ```shell
 $ pip install -r requirements.txt